IHOYTUMN/AEM3103FinalProject/README.md

   *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*

   # Code Listing
-  A list of each function/script and a single-line description of what it does.
-The name of the function/script should link to the file in the repository on GitHub.

-  [Fig. 1](./caseA.m) Simulates and plots Figure 1 [Fig. 2](./caseB.m) Simulates and plots Figure 2 [Fig. 3](./derivatives.m) Performs derivative calculations and plots Figure 3
+  [Fig. 1](./caseA.m) Simulates and plots Figure 1

+  [Fig. 2](./caseB.m) Simulates and plots Figure 2

+  [Fig. 3](./derivatives.m) Performs derivative calculations and plots Figure 3

   # Figures